PaulaScharf/IWG-Assignement1/README.md

 # IWG-Assignement1
 Interaction with Geoinformation: Individual Assignment 1

-# Ideas for Interaction
+# Implemented for Interactions
-- gazing a tree opens a dialog with information
+- gazing a tree opens a popup with basic information
-- gazing a tree and pressing DOM button changes its color
+- gazing a tree and pressing a DOM button changes the color of the tree